Overlook Mountain Wild Forest

 Hunting and trapping are allowed on all forest preserve lands.
 All hunters and trappers must comply with all applicable State laws and regulations.

 Permitted on Meads Mt.
-Road Trailhead to Overlook Fire Tower trail and the trail to Echo Lake, and continuing onto Prediger Road (Overlook Turnpike Primitive Bicycle Corridor).
+Road Trailhead to Overlook Fire Tower trail and continuing onto Prediger Road (Overlook Turnpike Primitive Bicycle Corridor).
 Please refer to the Indian Head Wilderness for details.

 Skiing & Snowshoeing

 Overlook Mountain Fire Tower is open year-round, but tower cab is closed except for most weekends from Memorial Day to Columbus Day when staffed by volunteer interpreters.
 Ground observer's cabin with historical, Forest Preserve and fire tower displays is also open most weekends from the end of May to October.

 The tower on the summit, elevation 3,140 feet, is the youngest of the five remaining Catskill fire towers, having been at this location since 1950.
 However, parts of this tower are much older, since it was originally constructed in 1927 on Gallis Hill, just west of Kingston.
 The tower is a 60-foot Aermotor galvanized steel structure with a 7' by 7' metal cab.
 The tower was closed in 1989 when fire prevention turned to aircraft surveillance in times of drought.
 It was reopened in 1999 through the fundraising and maintenance efforts of the volunteer Overlook Fire Tower Stewards.
 To reach them for information, or to volunteer, call the Catskill Center for Conservation and Development, Arkville, NY at 845-586-2611.
 Their website is listed in the right column of this page.